rodneyshupe/Cookbook/Recipes/BarbecueSpiceRubRecipes.rst

 Sugar-Cayenne Rib Rub Recipe
 ============================

 This recipe is the perfect balance between sweet and spicy.
-It makes a lot– either save the rest in an airtight container or use it on lots of ribs.
-Or try it on popcorn for wonderful sweet-spicy BBQ popcorn.
-SO good.

 Ingredients
 -----------